Officials: Several rockets fired from Lebanon toward Israel | Law-Order

-Lebanese security officials say several rockets have been fired from southern Lebanon toward Israel.
+Lebanese security officials said several rockets were fired Wednesday from south Lebanon toward Israel, the third such barrage in the past week.

-Israel's military reported air raid sirens in northern Israel, and Israeli TV stations said two rockets had landed in the area, while two others were intercepted Wednesday.
+The Israeli military said it identified four rockets fired from Lebanon into northern Israel.
+One landed in an open area, two landed in the sea, and one was intercepted by aerial defences.
+Residents of the city of Shfaram, east of Haifa, said one rocket landed near the town.

+The Lebanese officials said the latest rockets were launched from the outskirts of the southern Lebanese village of Qlayleh, adding that four fell inside Lebanese territory.
+The officials spoke on condition of anonymity in line with regulations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)